Academic standing is determined at the end of each semester when final grades are posted.

 - Academic standing classifications include: good academic standing, academic probation, continued probation, and academic suspension.

-- Students are notified of continued probation or suspension status at the end of the term by the Associate Vice President of Student Affairs’ office via mail and Pirate email.
+- Students are notified of continued probation or suspension status at the end of the term by the Associate Vice President of Student Affairs’ office via their Pirate email.

 - To maintain good standing, a student must achieve a cumulative grade point average corresponding to the total GPA eligible credit hours at NCMC as follows: